RichTeaMan/Draughts/readme.md

 The AI make decisions based on weights for board metrics.
 These weights are honed with a genetic algorithm.

+A playable version can be found at https://draughts.richteaman.com.

 ## Cake Tasks
 This project uses [Cake](https://cakebuild.net)!
 * cake -target=Clean